shindatax/nz-shipping-delay-analysis/README.md

 Shipping delays are a significant operational risk across NZ sea freight, air cargo, and road logistics - driving up costs and eroding service levels.
 This project builds a machine learning pipeline to **predict delivery delays before they occur** and quantify their financial impact, enabling logistics and operations teams to prioritise the interventions with the highest ROI.

-**Key Finding:** 26.9% of NZ shipments are delayed, costing an estimated NZD 2.92M in operational overhead.
+**Key Finding:** Analysis of 5,000 simulated NZ shipments reveals a 26.9% delay rate, costing an estimated NZD 2.92M in operational overhead.
 A 10% reduction in lead time variability could save up to NZD 1.47M annually - equivalent to eliminating roughly 320 high-cost delay incidents per year.

 ---